stuartjwright/fantasy-football-app/report/060-implementation.md

 await league.save()
 ```

 The above snippet demonstrates another advantage of using the Mongoose library introduced in the previous section.
 It is possible to manipulate a document using JavaScript, before calling the `save()` method on the document to persist the changes to the database.
-This can often make for more readable code than the equivalent operation using the MongoDB query language.
+This can often make for more readable and maintainable code than the equivalent operation using the MongoDB query language.

 After a successful database update, a message is emitted to all users in the league via Socket.IO, ensuring that all clients receive a real-time update informing them that the auction has begun.